Divorce During Deployment Is Difficult

 - Property division, including real estate, personal property and military benefits

 On the other hand, if your spouse is initiating a divorce, you have the right to object while you are deployed.
-Pursuant to the Servicemembers Civil Relief Act (formerly the Soldiers’ and Sailors’ Civil Relief Act), we can help you uphold your civil rights as a member of the armed forces.
+Pursuant to the Servicemembers Civil Relief Act (SCRA), formerly known as the Soldiers’ and Sailors’ Civil Relief Act), Shawn can help you uphold your civil rights as a member of the armed forces.

-Contact Shawn P. Hammond and Associates for assistance with your military divorce matter.
-In addition to having an excellent understanding of Georgia family law and a history of success in court, attorney Shawn Hammond is a 25-year military veteran with extensive knowledge of military issues that relate to divorce.
+Contact for assistance with your military divorce matter by calling 866-901-0209.
+In addition to having an excellent understanding of Georgia family law and a history of success in court, attorney Hammond is a 25-year military veteran with extensive knowledge of military issues that relate to divorce.
 Mr. Hammond has himself been deployed to Afghanistan and Iraq, so he understands the challenges of active duty.